-- Ensures a consistent whole academy approach to special needs and disability - Ensures parents, carers and young people are fully involved in the decision-making process about their child's education - Ensures high quality teaching is differentiated and personalised to meet the needs of the majority of children and young people;
+- Ensures a consistent whole academy approach to special needs and disability - Ensures parents, carers and young people are fully involved in the decision-making process about their child's education - Ensures high quality teaching is differentiated and personalised to meet the needs of the majority of children and young people - Monitors the quality of teaching, impact of interventions and standards of pupils' achievements

-- Monitors the quality of teaching, impact of interventions and standards of pupils' achievements - Supports all staff in the identification, assessment, planning and evaluation process - Maintains an appropriate special educational needs register and its review when necessary (updated and shared with staff at least termly) - Reviews (at least annually) the academy's information report which outlines the support and provision available in the academy for pupils identified with special educational needs or disability - Presents an annual SEND report to the LAC - Seeks advice and support from other agencies - Maps out interventions to include their impact on standards and the cost of each intervention - Ensures SEND pupils participate in a full range of activities, including examinations in school and in addition to the curriculum - Attends and participate in Trust-wide events to ensure consistent approaches and upto-date knowledge. - 6.2 The Local Academy Committee (led by the lead member for SEN) - Ensure support and challenge provision and impact of provision for SEND pupils, particularly those pupils eligible for pupil premium and on SEND register - Have regard for the Code of Practice in all their work - Monitor performance regularly of pupils with special educational needs or a disability - Have in place appropriate arrangements for dealing with complaints from parents with SEND pupils - Ensure the Public Sector Equality Duty is complied with, in particular monitoring progress towards the equality objectives relating directly to pupils with a special educational need or disability.
+- Supports all staff in the identification, assessment, planning and evaluation process - Maintains an appropriate special educational needs register and its review when necessary (updated and shared with staff at least termly) - Reviews (at least annually) the academy's information report which outlines the support and provision available in the academy for pupils identified with special educational needs or disability - Presents an annual SEND report to the LGB - Seeks advice and support from other agencies - Maps out interventions to include their impact on standards and the cost of each intervention - Ensures SEND pupils participate in a full range of activities, including examinations in school and in addition to the curriculum - Attends and participate in Trust-wide events to ensure consistent approaches and up-to-date knowledge. - 6.2 The LGB, led by a SEND Link Governor: - Ensure support and challenge provision and impact of provision for SEND pupils, particularly those pupils eligible for pupil premium and on SEND register - Has regard for the Code of Practice in all their work - Monitor performance regularly of pupils with special educational needs or a disability - Has in place appropriate arrangements for dealing with complaints from parents with SEND pupils - Ensure the Public Sector Equality Duty is complied with, in particular monitoring progress towards the equality objectives relating directly to pupils with a special educational need or disability. - 6.3 Executive Principals and Principals: - Have regard to the Special Educational Need and Disabilities (SEND) 2014 Code of Practice in their planning; - Determine the use of financial resources, staffing levels and staff deployment - Support the SENCo in compiling the academy information report (local offer) and ensure it is reviewed and updated at least annually and published on the academy website; - Ensure development and training for staff and LGB members - Monitor SEND performance data and report back to LGB members - Ensure that the SENCo is a trained teacher and is a member of the senior leadership team (or has direct line management to the leadership team and holds the SENCO qualification). - 6.4 Teachers: - Take responsibility for the needs of all their pupils. - Are responsible for initial identification, assessment, planning and evaluation to meet individual needs

-6.3 The Executive Principals/Principals

-- Have regard to the Special Educational Need and Disabilities (SEND) 2014 Code of Practice in their planning; - Determine the use of financial resources, staffing levels and staff deployment - Support the SENCo in compiling the academy information report (local offer) and ensure it is reviewed and updated at least annually and published on the academy website; - Ensure development and training for staff and LAC members - Monitor SEND performance data and report back to LAC members - Ensure that the SENCo is a trained teacher and is a member of the senior leadership team (or has direct line management to the leadership team and holds the SENCO qualification).